thorschoepe/collisionavoidance_NRP/README.md

 Since the spikebot brain is using the spiking elementary motion detector/Time difference encoder in nest you have to add this model to the nest environment.

-The nest sEMD/TDE model and a test script for a single sEMD can be found in "synergy" at:
+The nest sEMD/TDE model and a test script for a single sEMD can be found at: collisionavoidance_NRP/code/nest_semd_model/
-/home/neuro/Documents/spiking-insect-vision/docs/nest_collision_avoidance
 To add this model to the nest environment follow these instructions, but first read the ATTENTION text below: https://nest.github.io/nest-simulator/extension_modules